-Thanks to Trump’s Family Separations, Democrats Are in the Hot Seat for Taking Private Prison Cash
+Thanks to Trump's family separations, Democrats are in the hot seat for taking private prison cash

 But this summer, Trump’s separation of thousands of migrant families and stories of troubling conditions at some of the facilities where they were held put concerns about private companies that detain immigrants squarely in the national spotlight.
 And as scrutiny grows, Democrats increasingly appear worried that their practice of quietly accepting campaign cash from prison profiteers is evolving into a political liability.

 So while a slew of Democratic politicians took to Twitter and cable news to slam the administration’s hardline border policies, some have also been cleaning up their books.
 At least eight congressional Democrats have refused to accept attempted donations from GEO’s political action committee in recent months, according to the PAC’s July Federal Election Commission filing.
 That includes prominent party figures like Sens.
 Amy Klobuchar of Minnesota, Dick Durbin of Illinois, and Chris Coons of Delaware, as well as New York Rep. Hakeem Jeffries.
-And in late June, a spokesperson for DCCC chair Rep. Ben Ray Luján of New Mexico confirmed to the Albuquerque Journal that Luján’s reelection campaign had donated $7,000 in GEO contributions to local groups helping immigrant families and victims of violence.
+And in late June, a spokeswoman for DCCC chair Rep. Ben Ray Luján of New Mexico confirmed to the Albuquerque Journal that Luján’s reelection campaign had donated $7,000 in GEO contributions to local groups helping immigrant families and victims of violence.
 At least two other Democratic members of Congress, when questioned by reporters about taking private prison contributions, have said they donated the money to groups like RAICES, which represents separated families.
 (To be clear, we’re not really talking about a ton of cash—so far this election cycle, CoreCivic and GEO have steered all but 6 percent of their roughly $1 million in spending on congressional midterm races toward Republicans.)

 “We decided to make it a policy not to accept private prison donations because studies found for-profit prisons have lower staffing and training and have more violence and are less secure than public-run prisons,” the political director for Rep. Eric Swalwell (D-Calif.) told the Young Turks, explaining why the Swalwell campaign recently returned a GEO contribution.
 A spokesperson for Rep. David Price (D-N.C.), who returned a $1,000 GEO contribution this year, cited the Trump administration’s “cruel and inhumane family detention and child separation policies.”